by Alessandro Rubini

 flexibility of interface configuration, as the ifreq

-structure includes a data
+structure includes a data field, a caddr_t

 value that can point to arbitrary configuration information